Erfaniaa/binance-futures-trading-bot/README.md

 - Import modules, not variables.
 - Use classes and make `main.py` smaller.
 - Add more indicators to `indicators.py`.
-- Find a better way for handling error codes.
+- Find a better way to handle error codes.
+- Unify get candles functions

 ## See Also

 - [Crypto Trading Strategy Backtester](https://github.com/Erfaniaa/crypto-trading-strategy-backtester)
 - [Binance Spot Trading Bot](https://github.com/smzerehpoush/binance-spot-trading-bot)
-- <a href="https://finestel.com/" target=“_blank”>Finestel</a>: Our automated trading bot can be used on Finestel & Finestel Pro: a crypto copy trading platform where pro traders & asset managers can connect their exchange accounts and manage their clients’ and communities of investors’ assets by using Finestel/Finestel Pro in conjunction with our Binance futures bot.
+- <a href="https://finestel.com/" target=“_blank”>Finestel</a>: Our automated trading bot can be used on Finestel & Finestel Pro: a crypto copy trading platform where pro traders & asset managers can connect their exchange accounts and manage their clients and communities of investors’ assets by using Finestel/Finestel Pro in conjunction with our Binance futures bot.
 Investors have the opportunity to profit the same as you while learning from more experienced traders.

 ## Credits